 Porter has seven siblings.
 His mother, Ruth, was a major influence in his life, encouraging him to sing in church at an early age.
 His father, Rufus, was largely absent from his life.

-Porter says: “Everyone had problems with their father, even if he was in the house.
-The biggest problems were due to the fact that there was no emotional connection with him.
-And my father was simply absent from my life.
-I've only spoken to him for a few days in my life.
-And that's not what I would like.
-He just didn't seem to be fully interested in being around."
+Porter says, "Everyone had issues with their father, even if he was in the house.
+The biggest issues were that there was no emotional connection.
+And my father was just absent from my life.
+I only interacted with him for a few days in my life.
+And that's not what I wanted.
+He just didn't seem all that interested in being around."

 Albums and awards